Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Introduction

-Conceptually, workplace breastfeeding legislation reduces the cost of breastfeeding.
+One additional puzzling finding uncovered during the differential analysis according to child age and placebo tests of the effects of the laws on childless women indicates the presence of possible negative spillover effects on women who are not ex-ante impacted by the law, whereby these women may experience a \textit{negative} impact on their liklihood of FLFP.
+This may be reflecting increased costs of amenity provision or workload demands being passed onto other women, or an impact on firm behavior whereby \textit{all} women are treated differently in anticipation of the breastfeeding accomodation provision being required.
+Conceptually, workplace breastfeeding legislation reduces the worker's cost of breastfeeding but increases firm costs.
 Mothers may be induced to breastfeed, thinking they will continue easily after returning to work - and only learning about the cost of breastfeeding when they actually do it (see, for example, \cite{kuziemko2018mommy}).
-This paper shows that the effect on female labor force participation is indeed positive but transitory.
-There is possible differential selection into breastfeeding based on the policy change.
-Importantly, this does not mean that the findings of the paper do not demonstrate a combined causal impact of the policies on \textit{both} breastfeeding and labor force participation, especially since the policy appears to impact the entire female labor force.
-The temporary effect of the policies may be due to incomplete alleviation of birth-related career interruptions.
-The realized personal costs of workplace breastfeeding may be greater than expected, or outweighed by other birth-related career impacts.
-Nonetheless, this paper is one of the first to examine the effects of breastfeeding legislation on labor market outcomes, and contributes to the literature on family-friendly policies, the child penalty, and the gender gap \citep{bertrand2010dynamics, blau2017gender, kleven2019children}.
+There is therefore possible differential selection into breastfeeding based on the policy change.
+Importantly, this does not mean that the findings of the paper do not suggest a possible impact of the policies on \textit{both} breastfeeding and labor force participation, especially since the policy appears to impact the entire female labor force.